'Tis the Season to Save

 Before the busy weeks ahead, sit down and create a realistic budget for yourself.
 It’s easy to get caught up in the spirit of giving and end up overspending, leaving you unprepared for January’s expenses.
 Create a list of things you need to account for, like gifts, décor, food, and extra travel costs.

-Then, set a spending limit for each so you have a clear picture for your budget.
-If you need help setting a budget for the holiday season or otherwise, our team of Financial Coaches can help you create one specific to your needs.
+Then, set a spending limit for each so you have a clear picture of your budget.
+If you need help setting a budget for the holiday season and beyond, our team of Financial Coaches can help you create one specific to your needs.

 One of the best parts of the holidays is gathering with loved ones.
-If you're traditionally the host, but not looking forward to paying this year's prices on things like food and drinks, try hosting it potluck style.
-This way your wallet isnt doing the heavy lifting and you can share the expense.
-Another way to save is to ask guests to bring their own drinks, or host a party that calls for appetizers and drinks only, taking away the cost of a full meal.
+If you're traditionally the host but not looking forward to paying this year's prices for food and drinks, try hosting it potluck-style.
+This way, your wallet doesn't have to do the heavy lifting, and you can share the expense.
+Another way to save is to ask guests to bring their own drinks, or host a party that calls for appetizers and drinks only, eliminating the cost of a full meal.

-It's easy to get caught up in the holiday spirit of buying a gift for everyone you'll see this season, but that gets expensive fast.
+It's easy to get caught up in the holiday spirit of buying gifts for everyone you'll see this season, but that can get expensive fast.
 Try suggesting a gift exchange with groups instead, or discuss a spending limit with your friends or family beforehand.
 If neither of those fit your situation, try a handmade gift or future help as a gift, like babysitting or cooking dinner for a friend.

 Get creative!
 When it comes to decor, skip buying new this time of year.
 Check out local thrift stores or follow online tutorials to make something you love for less!
+If you have friends or family who enjoy holiday décor, consider a decoration swap to freshen up your look.
 Rolls of wrapping paper and gift bags add up to more than you think.
-Try making your own wrapping paper out of items around the house like paper grocery bags, or don't wrap them at all!
+Try making your own wrapping paper out of items around the house, like paper grocery bags, or don't wrap them at all!

 The best way to save is to price shop ahead of time.
 Look for the cheapest days to fly and don't wait until the last minute to book.
 Close enough to drive?
-Compare the cost of gas and see if it's the cheaper way to go.
-If neither of these options work, consider celebrating together after the holidays when travel costs are considerably less.
+Compare gas prices and see if it's the cheaper option.
+If neither of these options work, consider celebrating together after the holidays, when travel costs are considerably less.

 Paying for a photographer, outfits, photo prints, custom cards, and stamps can get quite pricey!
 If you don't love the idea of skipping cards this year, try cutting costs by using a collage of photos you've already taken throughout the year.
-When it comes to ordering the cards, look for coupon codes, and order with plenty of time for shipping costs to stay low.
+When it comes to ordering the cards, look for coupon codes, and order in plenty of time to keep shipping costs low.
 Postage is another thing that seems cheap, but adds up quickly.
 Cut these costs by hand-delivering any cards that you can.
-Alternatively, make and send your cards electronically this year for free!
+Alternatively, make and send your cards for free electronically this year!

 Be sure you’re not getting told something is a good deal when it isn’t.
 When shopping online, add your item to your cart, then look at multiple other sites to compare prices.
 Just because the retailer says it’s a sale price, doesn’t mean it’s the best deal.
-Also, many times when you abandon your cart, the retailer will reach out and offer you a coupon code to complete your checkout–it's worth it to try!
+Also, sometimes when you abandon your cart, the retailer will offer you a coupon code to complete your checkout–it's worth trying!

 Another good rule of thumb when shopping sales is to try to avoid buying something just because it's on sale.
 If you really don't need something, remind yourself that 30% off is still 70% on.